cartogram/rnd-summit-web-workshop/Step 4: Mutation.md

 First let's head back to GraphiQL.

-Mutations follow the same syntactical structure as queries, but they always need to start with the `mutation` keyword, start by typing that followed by opening and closing curly braces `{}`.
+Mutations follow the same syntactical structure as queries, but they always need to start with the `mutation` keyword, start by typing `mutation` followed by opening and closing curly braces `{}`.
 Again, this is called the operation type.

-There generally are three kinds of mutations: creating, updating and deleting.
-For our case, we want to update our customer. so let's use the GraphiQL Docs interface to find the mutation we want update our customer, `customerUpdate`.
-Add that inside the curly braces.
-We are also going to give our our mutation an operation name of `CustomerUpdate`.
+There are three general types of mutations: creating, updating and deleting.
+For our case, we want to update our customer.
+Once again let's use the GraphiQL Docs interface to find the mutation we want from our Schema that corresponds to updating a customer, `customerUpdate`.
+Add `customerUpdate` inside the curly braces and finally give our our mutation an operation name of `CustomerUpdate`.

 ```graphql
 mutation CustomerUpdate {